Easily create beautiful needle-like crystals in solution

 In the second run, the crystals have remained in solution for a week, allowing us to admire them each day.
 Most of them remained in a beautiful needle-like silvery metallic state, as you can see in the title photo.

-Btw, if you don’t have zinc, magnesium metal will also reduce tin out of solution.
+Btw, if you don’t have zinc, magnesium metal will also reduce the element tin out of solution.

 Making crystals of other elements